-Eligible to judge Levels 6, 7,8 and Aspire.
-Only eligible to judge Level 1-5 if successfully completed the Compulsory course.
+Eligible to judge Levels 6, 7, 8, Xcel B/S/G/PI/D

-Level 9 Judge

-An Optional panel judge at this level would be expected to be a panel member and submit a start value and score.

-- Must be a minimum of 18 years of age as of January 1st of the competitive year. - Must have successfully completed a minimum of 1 year as an active Level 8 judge. - Complete a successful assessment as a Level 8 judge.

-- Must take an Optional judging course and pass a Level 9 judging exam (min.
-70%) every four (4) years or at the start of a new code. - Must judge at least fifty (50) routines from 3 different competitions (one must be a sanctioned competition).
+Only eligible to judge Levels 1-5 if successfully completed the required Compulsory courses and exam (minimum 70%).
+Level 9 (and Sapphire) An Optional panel judge at this level would be expected to be a panel member and submit a start value and score.
+Requirements for Entry: Must be a minimum of 18 years of age as of January 1st of the competitive year.
+Must have successfully completed a minimum of 2 years as an active Level 8 judge.
+Complete a successful assessment as a Level 8 judge in an Apparatus Head Judge position.
+Requirements for a Successful Year: Must take an Optional judging course and pass a Level 9 judging exam (min.
+70%) every four (4) years or at the start of a new code.
+Must judge at least fifty (50) routines from 3 different competitions (one should be a sanctioned competition).
 These routines can be any level from 6-9.
-A minimum of 30 routines must be at a Level 9 level. - Must complete at least ten (10) CPE hours.
-Two of these hours must be course hours and the remaining requirements may be fulfilled by using the list of CPE activities listed in the manual. - Must complete at least two (2) observation hours, unless you qualify for an exemption. - Must be assessed at least once in a quad (4 years).
+A minimum of 30 routines must be at a Level 9 level.
+Must complete at least ten (10) CPE hours.
+Two of these hours must be course hours and the remaining requirements may be fulfilled by using the list of CPE activities listed in the manual.
+Must complete at least two (2) observation hours, unless you qualify for an exemption.
+Must be assessed at least once in a quad (4 years).
+Eligible to judge Levels 6, 7, 8, 9 and Xcel B/S/G/PI/D/Sa.
+Expected to be in head judge position for Levels 6-8 and Levels 1-5 and Xcel (if active in the programs) Only eligible to judge Levels 1-5 if successfully completed the required Compulsory courses and exam (minimum 70%).
+Level 9 National Prep Level 9 Judges in their second or subsequent year can enter to "National Prep" program.
+Requirements for Entry: Must be a minimum of 20 years of age as of January 1st of the competitive year.
+Completed minimum 1 successful year at level 9.
+Have judged for a minimum of 4 years (2 of which would be in the optional levels).
+Must take an Optional judging course and pass a Level 9 judging exam (min.
+75% in both practical and theory).
+Must complete National Prep forms (provided in appendix) and submit intent by Nov 15.
+Requirements for a Successful Year: Complete all requirements for a successful year at level 9.
+Participate in the level 10 mentorship group.
+Shadow judge at least 1 level 10 competition.
+Complete an off panel assessment at the level 9 or 10 level (level can vary in order to allow judges to consistently judge level 9 competitions, ensure we can fill panels as needed, or enabling judges to judge all sessions they are eligible for.
+Decision of which level will be a combined decision between the individual and the WJC/Mentor).
+Complete six (6) additional CPE hours (16 total hours).

+Must judge at least fifty (50) routines from 3 different competitions (one should be a sanctioned competition).
+These routines can be any level from 6-9.
+A minimum of 30 routines must be at a Level 9 level.

+This program will be 1 year in length, preceding the year of National Course offerings.
+As National courses are held in even years, National prep will be for odd year seasons.
+Intent to enter the program needs to be received by the WJC by November 15 (judging registration due date) of the odd year.